 all those dreams are about to be realized.
 She wants to go and

-suddenly he's got to be the captain.
+suddenly he has to be the captain.
 Taking responsibility for the

-boat, the safety of the duo, and, well, it's always easier to be
+boat, the safety of the duo, and, well, it is always easier to be

 courageous when the event is scheduled for next week.

 that is not pretty either.
 The female half become querulous,